SmaertBoty/Minescript/eventlib/DOCS.md

 - Optional, `False` by default

 ### Outgoing chat intercept event
-- Allows capturing of messages sent via `chat()`, and automatically appends the message to the command history, if eventlib is enabled in the registering function, otherwise it uses the builtin protocol
+- Allows capturing of messages sent via `chat()`, and automatically appends manually sent messages to the command history, if eventlib is enabled in the registering function, otherwise it uses the builtin protocol
 - `register_outgoing_chat_interceptor(eventlib=True)`
 - Optional, `False` by default